Mental Health Awareness Week

 - support local community groups by attending and promoting events.

-Here is how you can give to others…Lynsey is launching a crowdfunding campaign but needs to increase her social media engagement before she hits go.
+Here is how you can give to others…Lynsey is launching a crowdfunding campaign but needs to increase her social media followers before she hits go.
 It would be great if you could follow her journey on Facebook and/or twitter.
 Thank you 🙏

 5. Pay attention to the present moment (mindfulness)